aruokhai/bitcoin-wasm/README.md

    Replace `package-name` with the actual name of the package you want to build (e.g `web5`).

+### :office: Usage

+An example of the usage of the `Node` plugin can be found in the examples folder.
+Which includes a  dummy mobile money CLI application created for the TBDX 2024 Hackathon

+Use this space to show useful examples of how a project can be used.
+Additional screenshots, code examples and demos work well in this space.
+You may also link to more resources.

+_For more examples, please refer to the [Documentation](https://example.com)_

 ## :cherry_blossom: Community

 If it's open-source, talk about the community here, ask social media links and other links.